mkannan007/playwright-typescript-cucumber/README.md

 ### To Run the test
 `npm run cucumber:test:run:local`

-# A Sample Test Report `target` folder is already pushed to the main branch for your reference as below
+# Automation Test Execution Report `target` folder is already pushed to the main branch for your reference as below, Please download and see
 ## To see the html report after the test execution

 - `Project Explorer --> test --> target --> html`